Ocelmot/Ocelmot/README.md

 centralized server.

-I have been working on this project for several years, and as it has progressed I have had to learn many topics in programing to achieve the functionality I needed.
+I have been working on this project for several years, and as it has progressed I have had to learn many topics in programming to achieve the functionality I needed.
 At the start I implemented a [chord](https://github.com/Ocelmot/chord_dht) because I needed the individual nodes to be able to find and establish connections to each other.
 Later when I developed the group functionality, I needed to learn about and implement a consensus system to ensure that the data shared by the group was the same for all users.

+#### WF Solver

+This [project](https://github.com/Ocelmot/WF-Solver) is an implementation of the wave function collapse algorithm, although its constraint solver can be use to solve other problems as well.
+It is written in a generic fashion to allow different parts of the solver to be customized, from the values of the cells, to the layout, to the how the layout is constrained.

 ### Coursework